 2. A Herb Growing Kit

 Does the person you’re buying for love to cook as much as they love plants?
-If so, a herb growing kit could be just the ticket.
-You can even get indoor ones if they don’t have a garden!
+If so, a fresh herbs growing kit could be just the ticket.
+You can even get indoor plant set for those who don’t have gardener skills.

 Some sets even come with chalkboard labels.
 These come in handy for remembering which pot contains which herb!